 Add rosewater and pink gel colour, and whip until blended.

-Smother the top of the cake with Fluffy Rosewater Frosting using a small offset palette knife.
+To assemble cake, gently place the cooled chiffon cake on a pedestal or plate and smother the top of the cake with frosting using a small offset palette knife.